grafana/alloy/docs/sources/reference/components/otelcol.processor.probabilistic_sampler.md

 It is also possible to leverage a different `hash_seed` at different collector tiers to support additional sampling requirements.

 `sampling_percentage` determines the percentage at which traces or logs are sampled.
 All traces or logs are sampled if you set this argument to a value greater than or equal to 100.

-`fail_closed` determines whether items with sampling-related errors will be rejected.

 `attribute_source` (logs only) determines where to look for the attribute in `from_attribute`.
 The allowed values are `traceID` or `record`.